hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

   private-key = "MEECAQAwEwYHKoZIzj0CAQYIKoZIzj0DAQcEJzAlAgEBBCBsFuFa7Eumkdg4dcf/vxIXgAje2ULVz+qTKP3s/tHqKw=="

 Store both keys in a safe location.
-You will be using them every time you want to deploy a new SV node, i.e., also when deploying an SV node to a different deployment of the Canton Network and for redeploying an SV node after a (test-)network reset.
+You will be using them every time you want to deploy a new SV node, i.e., also when deploying an SV node to a different deployment of the Global Synchronizer and for redeploying an SV node after a (test-)network reset.

 The `public-key` and your desired *SV name* need to be approved by a threshold of currently active SVs in order for you to be able to join the network as an SV.
 For `DevNet` and the current early version of `TestNet`, send the `public-key` and your desired SV name to your point of contact at Digital Asset (DA) and wait for confirmation that your SV identity has been approved and configured at existing SV nodes.